 If you have read the Rukmini story, you know the origin of Tulabhar.
 If not, go read that first.
 As you walk along the Gomti River lined with many small temples, you would come across the large weighing balances hanging from the ceiling.
 You might see a person sitting on one scale and the grains on the other.
 This is Tulabhar – literally meaning weighing the grain for donation according to your weight.

-There are three categories of Tulabhar – Uttam, Madhyam and Sukshma and their respective rates per kg at the time of writing is Rs 120/-, Rs 80/- and Rs 40/- per kg respectively.
+There are three categories of Tulabhar – Uttam, Madhyam, Sukshma, and their respective rates per kg at the time of writing is Rs 120/-, Rs 80/-, and Rs 40/- per kg respectively.
 What changes in these three categories is the mix of 7 items, so the last one may have Desi ghee only as a token?

-If you are wondering where this donation goes, the priest told me that it goes to widows living in Dwarka, small temples, and poor brahmins.
-On a lighter note, at a place like Dwarka, Brahmins cannot be poor.
+If you are wondering where this donation goes, the priest told me that it goes to widows living in the city, small temples, and poor Brahmins.
+On a lighter note, in a place like this, Brahmins cannot be poor.
 This can be your motivation to lose weight too.

-Ride a camel on either bank of Gomti River
+Ride a camel on either bank of the Gomti River

 One bank of Gomti is full of temples and ghats, the other is a sandy patch with a small beach next to it.
 You can ride a camel on either side of the Gomti.

 On the ghat side, the camel walks right next to the river.
-As I watched small children taking a ride, I was a bit scared but the children seem to be enjoying.
+As I watched small children taking a ride, I was a bit scared but the children seem to be enjoying themselves.

 On the other side, there are 5 sweet water wells that are supposed to be the 5 rivers brought here by 5 rishis.
 The names of the rivers and rishis are mentioned on the small boards next to the wells.
 These wells may have been the initial reason for this city to be set up here.
 Right now, all you see are two small temples dedicated to Laxmi Narayan and Ambaji.
 Laxmi Narayan temple has an old Gufa and a marker saying the footprints of Pandavas or Pandav Charan.
 There are also the footprints of the 5 Rishis who brought the 5 rivers here.

-Dwarka is one place where you can see a lovely sunrise and a stunning sunset – almost at the same place.
+This is one place where you can see a lovely sunrise and a stunning sunset – almost in the same place.

-The bridge, the sunrise and the meeting point of Gomti with sea – all look simply stunning as the morning rays fall on them.
+The bridge, the sunrise, and the meeting point of Gomti with the sea – all look simply stunning as the morning rays fall on them.

-Across the bridge, the river is lined with a walking path punctuated with neat benches to sit.
+Across the bridge, the river is lined with a walking path punctuated with neat benches to sit on.
 I sat there for some time.
 On the opposite bank, the Dwarkadhish temple was reflecting in the waters of Gomti.
 At the ghats, people were taking dips and the rituals were going on in the temples.
-The river as it meets the sea – I know it is an illusion as the river no longer exists and it is the sea water that fills the river channel.
+The river as it meets the sea – I know it is an illusion as the river no longer exists and it is the seawater that fills the river channel.
 Still, it is a lovely visual, something that would stay with me for a long time.

 The best place to see the sunset in Dwarka city is at the Badkeshwar Mahadev Temple.
 This is an ancient and small temple located on what must have been an island at some point in time.
 You can walk to this temple and have an unobstructed view of the sunset on the sea.

-Sunset was beautiful, but when I looked back at Dwarka City from here, I could see the city on the rocks.
+The sunset was beautiful, but when I looked back at the city from here, I could see it on the rocks.
 Yes, the city is on high rocks against which the sea waves keep hitting.
 At places, they have made a cave-like way through the rocks.
 It felt like the city is nibbling the rocks of Dwarka.

-Do spend an evening here watching the sunset when you visit Dwarka.
+Do spend an evening here watching the sunset.

-Just like there is Ganga Arti in Kashi, Rishikesh, and Haridwar, there is Gomti Arti in Dwarka.
+Just like there is Ganga Arti in Kashi, Rishikesh, and Haridwar, there is Gomti Arti here.
 It is not as elaborate or grand.
 It is a simple affair that takes less than 10 minutes.

-You can go to small Gomti temple, next to the Gomti Ghat and check out the exact timings of Gomti Arti.
+You can go to the small Gomti temple, next to the Gomti Ghat, and check out the exact timings of the Arti.
 In March, it happened around 6:30 PM.

 It is easy to assume that Dwarkadhish is the presiding deity of Dwarka.
 In a way, he is, but then not really.
-Krishna is the king of Dwarka and is worshipped in that role.
-The presiding deities, who existed here even before Krishna decided to make Dwarka his new capital are Shiva as Siddheshwar Mahadev and his Shakti as Ma Bhadrakali.
+Krishna is the King of Dwarka and is worshipped in that role.
+The presiding deities, who existed here even before Krishna decided to make it his new capital are Shiva as Siddheshwar Mahadev and his Shakti as Ma Bhadrakali.

 Visit the Sharda Peeth

-Dwarka has the privilege of being home to one of the four Peethas set up by Adi Shankaracharya.
-As part of Dwarkadhish Temple complex, they have a lovely temple, some beautiful libraries and some very knowledgeable people you can meet.
-This is where I picked up the book that is my best source of knowledge on Dwarka.
+The city has the privilege of being home to one of the four Peethas set up by Adi Shankaracharya.
+As part of the Dwarkadhish Temple complex, they have a lovely temple, some beautiful libraries, and some very knowledgeable people you can meet.
+This is where I picked up the book that is my best source of knowledge on the city.
 I also met the author of the book Prof Jaiprakash Narayan Dwivedi.

-You must listen to the chanting done by the students of the Sharda Peetha in Dwarka.
+You must listen to the chanting done by the students of the Sharda Peetha in the city.
 It is an experience in itself.